akasumitlamba/tceV1.0/TESTING_GUIDE.md

 When testing, verify:
 1. All imported test cases are displayed correctly
 2. Status changes are saved and reflected in the export
-3. Comments and evidence are properly saved and exported
+3. Comments are properly saved and exported
 4. The exported CSV maintains the correct format
 5. Data validation works for missing mandatory fields
 6. The application handles large CSV files appropriately